 In addition, we are grateful to Claire Van Camp for designing this policy paper and to Summer Rose of the UCLA School of Law for coordinating the workshop.
 We also thank Ethan Elkind for facilitating the workshop.
-Additional information for this report provided by Diane Forte.

 Finally, the UC organizers gratefully acknowledge Allan Alexander, John Barna, Scott Bernstein, Graham Brownstein, John Fairbank, Sam Garrison, David Grannis, Fran Inman, Melody Kanschat, Gus Khouri, Mary Leslie, Terry O'Day, Dan Rosenfeld, Bruce Russell, Stuart Waldman, David Yale, Denny Zane, and Jessica Zenk for their insight and commentary at the November 30, 2010 Climate Change Workshop that informed this analysis.